deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Default Metrics
 ===============
-All of the checks that evaluate model performance, such as `SingleDatasetPerformance
-</checks_gallery/vision/model_evaluation/plot_single_dataset_performance>`, come with default metrics.
+All of the checks that evaluate model performance, such as doc:`SingleDatasetPerformance </checks_gallery/vision/model_evaluation/plot_single_dataset_performance>`, come with default metrics.

 The default metrics by task type are: